vmware-archive/vsphere-storage-for-docker/docs/internal/ConfigDB_state.md

-# vDVS Authorization Config DB state machine
+# VDVS Authorization Config DB state machine

-vSphere Docker Volume Service (`vDVS`) Authorization Config DB (aka `Config DB`) supports `modes` which is easier to see as states in a state machine.
+vSphere Docker Volume Service (`VDVS`) Authorization Config DB (aka `Config DB`) supports `modes` which is easier to see as states in a state machine.
 This document is a quick write up of the states and allowed state transitions.
 It is intended to help understanding and verifying behavior of vmdkops_admin.py (`config` command set for managing Config DB) and auth_data.AuthDataManager methods related to DBMode type.

 ## States

 The following states are tracked:

 * `Unknown` - initial state of the AuthDataManager, meaning no attempt to find out the actual state has been made yet.
 This state is replaced by actual state on the instance construction time
 * `NotConfigured` - there is no link for DB in /etc/vmware/vmdkops.
 No auth config operation is allowed, and the allow_all_access() method will always return True.
-All requests from vDVS client are auto-approved.
+All requests from VDVS client are auto-approved.
 * `SingleNode` - there is an actual Config DB in /etc/vmware/vmdkops.
 All authorization system is limited to a single ESX node
 * `MultiNode` - There is a link in /etc/vmware/vmdkops to a Config DB on a shared datastore.
 Every ESXi node which has similar link will share the authorization configuration.
 * `BrokenLink` - Error state.
 Either the symlink point to non-existing file, or the DB file is corrupt.
-All vDVS client requests will be denied in this mode, and vmdk_ops.py error log will indicate the BrokenLink state.
+All VDVS client requests will be denied in this mode, and vmdk_ops.py error log will indicate the BrokenLink state.
 The only way to recover is to remove the local configuration and re-init the Config DB again

 ## State transitions